Aasys/Hungry/README.md

 dbconfig.properties - server\src\main\resources\com\aasys\sts
 -------------------------
-database connsection can be configured from this file
+database connection can be configured from this file

 schema.sql
 ---------------------------